steineey/node-red-contrib-mongodb4/README.md

 This package includes two nodes for node-red:

-**The Config Node** \
+**The Config Node**

 Connect to your local MongoDB Server or a MongoDB Atlas cluster.
 ![client-node](https://raw.githubusercontent.com/steineey/node-red-contrib-mongodb4/master/examples/config-node.png)

-**The Flow Node** \
+**The Flow Node**

 Execute a database or collection operation within your flow.
 This node was developed to use all the features of the native MongoDB driver without any limitations.
 ![basic-flow](https://raw.githubusercontent.com/steineey/node-red-contrib-mongodb4/master/examples/basic-flow.png)
 ![flow-node](https://raw.githubusercontent.com/steineey/node-red-contrib-mongodb4/master/examples/operation-node.png)

 *This node was inspired by other projects like [node-red-contrib-mongodb3](https://github.com/ozomer/node-red-contrib-mongodb2) or [node-red-node-mongodb](https://flows.nodered.org/node/node-red-node-mongodb).*

-## Compatibility
-This MongoDB Node is compatible with the following MongoDB Server versions:
-6.0, 5.0, 4.4, 4.2, 4.0, 3.6

-You will also need a node-red version with NodeJS >= v12.

 ## Installation

 Navigate to your .node-red directory - typically `~/.node-red`.

 ```
-  npm install --save node-red-contrib-mongodb4
+npm install --save --omit=dev node-red-contrib-mongodb4
 ```

+You can also install the package from the

+## Compatibility

+This MongoDB Node is compatible with the following MongoDB Server versions:
+6.1, 6.0, 5.0, 4.4, 4.2, 4.0, 3.6

+Node-RED >= v2.0.0,
+NodeJS >= v14.20.1.

+## Upgrade to Package Version V2.x

+Version 2.x of this package is now using the mongodb driver version 5.x.

+Driver versions 5.x are not compatible with Node.js v12 or earlier.
+If you want to use this version of the driver, you must use Node.js v14.20.1 or greater.

+The upgraded driver removes support for the Collection.insert(), Collection.update(), and Collection.remove() helper methods.
+The following list provides instructions on how to replace the functionality of the removed methods:

+* Migrate from Collection.insert() to insertOne() or insertMany()
+* Migrate from Collection.update() to updateOne() or updateMany()
+* Migrate from Collection.remove() to deleteOne() or deleteMany()

 ## Usage Example
 Import the example flow to get a quick introduction how to use this node. \